vercel/next.js/examples/with-carbon-components/README.md

 This example features how you use IBM's [carbon-components-react](https://github.com/IBM/carbon-components-react) [(Carbon Design System)](http://www.carbondesignsystem.com/components/overview) with Next.js.

-Create your own theme with Carbon Design System's [theming tools](http://themes.carbondesignsystem.com/), add a custom font, and put it all together as demonstrated in `static/myCustomTheme.scss`
+Create your own theme with Carbon Design System's [theming tools](http://themes.carbondesignsystem.com/) and put it all together as demonstrated in `static/myCustomTheme.scss`